otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 **Alice**

 1. Receives a message from the Prekey Server:
+   1. Verify if that the message type is either `0x06`, `0x07` or `0x08`.
+Abort if it is not.
+   1. Verify that protocol's version of the message is `0x0004`.
+Abort if it is not.
    1. If this is a "Storage Status message":
       * Computes the `Status_MAC: KDF(usageStatusMAC, prekey_mac_k ||
         message type || receiver's instance tag ||